 Solution: After several months of bureaucratic negotiations, Prestige factored approximately $1 million in receivables, repaying the client’s debt and cleaning up its payables so that the company could return to normal operations.

 Client: U.S. Subsidiary of German carton manufacturer with $5 million in annual sales.

 Situation: The ten-year-old subsidiary was historically funded by its foreign parent company.
-Due to global banking environment, the parent company made an abrupt decision to stop supporting the U.S. subsidiary.
-The subsidiary faced closure if it could not secure financing.
+Due to the global banking environment, the parent company made an abrupt decision to stop supporting the U.S. subsidiary.
+As a result, the subsidiary faced closure if it could not secure financing.

 Need: The subsidiary needed immediate stand-alone financing to provide for its ongoing capital needs.